South Dakota: Black Hills, Badlands & Mickelson Trail

 7 Day Inn Tour

-Get a taste of wild and rugged South Dakota on one of our newest bike tours.
-We cycle through some of the most beautiful sections of the state, including Badlands National Park, Black Hills National Forest and Custer State Park.
+Get a taste of wild and rugged South Dakota as you cycle through some of the most beautiful sections of the state, including Badlands National Park, Black Hills National Forest and Custer State Park.
 The area teems with wildlife.
 We'll cycle on the Mickelson Trail bike path and see such iconic sites as Mount Rushmore and Crazy Horse.
-We've had requests for this tour for years, so we're thrilled to be offering it now!
+We had requests for this tour for years before we were able to offer it!

-6 nights lodging, 6 breakfasts, 4 picnic and sack lunches, 5 dinners, snacks, entrance fees to Badlands National Park, Mount Rushmore, Custer State Park & the Mickelson Trail, detailed cue sheets, van support & trained guides.
+6 nights lodging, 6 breakfasts, 4 picnic and sack lunches, 5 dinners, snacks, entrance fees to Badlands National Park, Mount Rushmore, Custer State Park & the Mickelson Trail, detailed cue sheets, maps and GPS cues, van support & trained guides.

 Day 1: We meet in the heart of Rapid City, SD.
 Our rental bike fitting will be at 3:00pm, an orientation at 5:00pm and then dinner together at 6:30pm.
 If you get a chance, take a walk through the quaint, historic downtown.
 Every corner displays one of the American presidents, memorialized by a beautiful life-sized bronze statue.